mozmeao/agile-task-force/how-we-work/mozdotorgdurable.md

 Rules for this board are as follows:

 1. Any significant project (defined as work containing multiple tasks with multiple people) must have a card on the board.
 2. The project on the board must have a description containing links to any background information and that projects task board.
+3. Keep the contents of these cards limited, discussiom about actual work should occur within those tasks.
-3. Only the following labels can be applied to projects:
+4. Only the following labels can be applied to projects:
       1. The `Project` label.
       2. The correct `Team` label.
 One of the following: Retention, Consumers, Firefox Growth, or Moz.org .
       3. Blocked if blocked.
-4. No other labels should be applied to projects.
+5. No other labels should be applied to projects.
-5. Folks who are working on a project, should be assigned.
+6. Folks who are working on a project, should be assigned.

 #### Project Status Board Columns